Best Hurricane Travel Insurance: Coverage, Plans and Costs

 When to Buy

-• Caribbean high-risk period: August to October (78% of major hurricanes happen during these months)
+• Caribbean high-risk period: August to October, and 78% of major hurricanes occur in these three months

 Where to Buy